com-480-data-visualization/com-480-project-vrddrv/README.md

 Main Screen          |  Class Selection Screen :-------------------------:|:-------------------------:
 ![](project_scheme_images/MainScreen.jpg)  |  ![](project_scheme_images/ClassSelection.jpg)
- Circualr diagramm of your currently completed classes. |  General information about the class GPA and number of taken creadits in the center         |  Distribution of grades Columns represent classes, obtained grades and credits |  Graph of prerequisites Table of requirements of the program on the top right corner  (those which are met are colored in green) | Information about students who takes this class (which program, average GPA, year)
+ Circular diagram of currently completed classes. |  General information about the class GPA and number of taken credits in the center         |  Distribution of grades Columns represent classes, obtained grades and credits |  Graph of prerequisites Table of requirements of the program on the top right corner  (those which are met are colored in green) | Information about students who takes this class (which program, average GPA, year)